 The Traffic Wizard Prototype will implement all algorithms required for the final product.

-All driver checkpoint data, speed and direction, will be simulated.
+All driver checkpoint data - specifically speed and direction information -- will be simulated.

 The distribution of the smartphone application will be limited to an internal testing team.
-The geographical area will be restricted to predetermined test region.
+The geographical area will be restricted to select regions of Hampton Roads.
+The prototype will allow for algorithm validation, load testing, identification of flaws in design, and identification of flaws in implementation.